AudiTranscribe/AudiTranscribe/README.md

 # Installation

 Currently, the only supported platforms for AudiTranscribe are Windows and macOS.
-We are working on a Linux port.
+We are working on a Linux release.

 ## Using An Installer